Pele logo

 4. Legal basis, retention, and anonymised research

-Processing is based on your informed consent, providing the pilot service, and our legitimate interest in securing and improving the system.
+Processing is based on your informed consent, providing the service, and our legitimate interest in securing and improving the system.
 You may withdraw consent through the contact channels below; withdrawal may limit use of the service.
 Withdrawal must be as easy as giving consent.

-Data is kept only as long as needed for the pilot and legal obligations, then deleted or anonymised.
+Data is kept only as long as needed for the service and legal obligations, then deleted or anonymised.
 Future research or development use will be on a fully anonymised basis without child or family identifiers.

 5. Sharing, processors, and cross-border transfer